 Do you provide a guarantee on your lamps?

-Yes, Star Trading provides a 3-year warranty on selected lamps.
+Yes, Star Trading provides a 3-year warranty on selected lamps whose packaging is labelled with the warranty symbol.
 Read more about our guarantee here.

 However, it is important to remember that the service life indicated on the packaging is a calculated average for a particular lamp type and no guarantee for individual copies.
 It is expected that the lamp will glow slightly dimmer over time and does not normally constitute a fault.
 (Read more about how to specify the service life.)
 The service life of course also depends on how the lamp is used and there are a number of factors that affect the service life that we as manufacturers can never control.
 These factors are stated in our warranty terms.